ThePragmaticFuturist/chat_gp_me/webinars/AI Chat Course/3_document-processing-lesson.md

 4. Error handling must be comprehensive
 5. Performance optimization is important for larger documents

 Keep experimenting and refining your implementation to create a more powerful and user-friendly system!
+[Next: Client Components](https://github.com/ThePragmaticFuturist/chat_gp_me/blob/main/webinars/AI%20Chat%20Course/4_client-components-lesson.md)